matuteiglesias/journal/content/Business/2024-02-04_Developed_Interdepartmental_Collaboration_Plan_for.md

 ### Key Activities
 - Proposed a collaboration framework defining roles and responsibilities for IT and Logistics departments.
 - Outlined key security tasks for the Head of IT Security in Vehicle Logistics, including risk assessment and incident response planning.
-- Explored strategies for efficient police fleet management, emphasizing preventive maintenance and [[data analysis]].
+- Explored strategies for efficient police fleet management, emphasizing preventive maintenance and data analysis.
 - Developed a strategic maintenance plan for a fleet of 5000 police vehicles, including evaluation and technological implementation phases.
 - Discussed strategies to enroll legitimate workshops for vehicle maintenance, focusing on fraud prevention and service agreements.
 - Reflected on fleet maintenance strategies in the U.S., highlighting hybrid approaches and performance-based contracts.